-- Visual Progress: The easy-to-navigate boards make it feel like you always have everything you need sitting right in front of you.
+- Visual progress: The easy-to-navigate boards make it feel like you always have everything you need sitting right in front of you.

-- Simple Access: Invite outside members, create closed boards, or add public boards.
+- Simple access: Invite outside members, create closed boards, or add public boards.

-- Task Calendar: All of your tasks can be set with a due date, and once set all tasks sync with your calendar for each board.
+- Task calendar: All of your tasks can be set with a due date, and once set all tasks sync with your calendar for each board.

-Cons of Trello 🤔
+Shortcomings of Trello 🤔

-- No Overview: There’s no way to add a project overview or any sub-task functionality.
+- No overview: There’s no way to add a project overview or any sub-task functionality.

 Basecamp is a great project management tool for handling small projects very well, and its simplicity makes organizing and finishing projects a breeze.

 Within Basecamp are several different tools, including a message board, chat room, schedule & calendar, docs & files library, and even one for check-ins.